bsharathramesh/HW2_SoftwareEngineering/README.md

 10) The log.txt file is automatically updated on the github in the developer's branch each time the program is compiled.

+## Metric Evaluation of the Developers

+1) Every Developer's performance is analysed with respect to three major parameters

+2) The first major parameter is with respect to the debugging time taken by the developer to complete the given task.

+3) Here the task is considered to be completed if all the three test cases provided are passed successfully.

+4) We request the developers to not run the program again if successfully completed.

+5) The second parameter would be the Number of times the developer has compiled the code.
+The lesser the better.

+6) The third parameter would be with respect to the responses given in the google forms

+7) Please remember that this is solely for our analysis and should not be taken otherwise